'The face of a problem bigger than her' - anger & sympathy as Valieva cracks under world's gaze

 When her routine did end the teenager was soon in tears and she sobbed while waiting for her scores.
 She finished fourth, outside the medal places.

-'Someone thought having her do that was better than having her go home to her family'
+'Someone thought having her do that was better than going home to her family'

-Cousins, Great Britain's 1980 figure skating world champion, was also emotional while analysing the action.
+Cousins, Great Britain's 1980 figure skating Olympic champion, was also emotional while analysing the action.

 "Someone thought having her do that was better than having her go home to her family and to wait and sort this out, knowing she could have two more Olympics ahead of her," he said, while pausing to settle his own emotions.